Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 Another method to evaluate a classification problem is using a confusion matrix, to understand, beyond the correct result, if there are more or less false positive or false negative and if the model tends to confuse 2 or more classes.
 The matrix shows that the evaluation is good, but it can be improved.
 ![[Pasted image 20231116181213.png]]

+To improve the algorithm and prevent overfitting, one approach I can try